csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 It seems inevitable, then, that nontrivial problems will involve wiggly belief states, just like those encountered when we considered the problem of state estimation for the wumpus world (see Figure 7.21 on page 271).
 The solution suggested then was to use a **conservative approximation** to the exact belief state; for example, the belief state can remain in 1-CNF if it contains all literals whose truth values can be determined and treats all other literals as unknown.
 While this approach is _sound_, in that it never generates an incorrect plan, it is _incomplete_ because it may be unable to find solutions to problems that necessarily involve interactions among literals.
 To give a trivial example, if the goal is for the robot to be on

-420 Chapter 11.
-Planning and Acting in the Real World

 a clean square, then \[Suck \] is a solution but a sensorless agent that insists on 1-CNF belief states will not find it.